Are you struggling with customers leaving your Shopify store without completing their orders?

 You can do this by targeting cart abandoners with an exit-intent survey popup.

-Surveying abandoning visitors may not stop cart abandonment in the short term, but it will help prevent abandonment in the future.
+Surveying abandoning visitors may not stop cart abandonment in the short term, but it will help reduce Shopify cart abandonment in the future.

 That’s because good customer feedback gives you valuable insight into your checkout experience and tells you how to improve your sales journey.

-If you’d like to improve the effectiveness of your popups and save even more cart abandoners, check out these 5 hacks:
+If you’d like to improve the effectiveness of your abandoned cart recovery popups and save even more cart abandoners, check out these 5 hacks:

 There you have it.
 Five easy ways to reduce cart abandonment on your Shopify store using exit-intent popups.
 Now, it’s time to create some popups of your own.